KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 ![Headstone Image](Flex-Sensor-bending-conditions.webp)

-**A flex sensor works by having conductive ink on a small strip of plastic which acts as a variable resistor.
+**Figure 3.
+A flex sensor works by having conductive ink on a small strip of plastic which acts as a variable resistor.
 By flexing the strip of plastic, you change the flex sensor's resistance.
 The more you bend the higher the resistance.**

 When you slouch, your back stretches as you bend forward.
 The way my device is configured is that when the user's back is in a proper position, the flex sensor will be bent.
 When the flex sensor is bent the conductive ink particles are farther apart increasing the resistance in the flex sensor.
 Likewise, when the user reclines the flex sensor is straightened as the back stretches.
 This will allow the conductive ink particles to be close together, allowing them to have less resistance.

 ![Headstone Image](circuit.jpg)

-**This diagram is the circuit schematic of the flex sensor the Analog reader reads the voltage in-between the flex sensor and the 330 Ohm resistor.**
+**Figure 4.
+This diagram is the circuit schematic of the flex sensor the Analog reader reads the voltage in-between the flex sensor and the 330 Ohm resistor.**

 In order to tell if the flex sensor was bent, I needed to find the resistance of the flex as the flex sensor is a variable resistor, meaning that its resistance changes based on how it bends.
 However the Arduino is unable to measure resistance, but it is able to measure voltage.
 We can find the change in voltage by using a voltage divider.
 The equation for the Voltage is Vout=Vin*R2R1+R2 as the two resistors are in series which means that we must add the resistance of both resistors.
 R1 represents the first resistor which is our 330-Ohm resistor and R2 represents our flex sensor’s resistance which may change based on how it bends.
 This allows for the analogRead function of my code to see the difference in voltage from the flex sensor bending as current passes through the flex sensor.
 From there I can return the values of the flex sensor as the sensor is straightened or bent. analogRead is able to convert the voltage from 0 to 5v into a value from 0 to 1024.
 Much of my time was spent testing what value the flex sensor exceeds when the user slouches.
 I discovered that the value hovers anywhere from 14-17.
 If the flex sensor has those values, the user will count as slouching in which the words "slouching" will appear on the serial monitor.

 ![Headstone Image](Schematic.jpg)

-**Current schematic connecting the flex sensor and the LED strip**
+**Figure 5.
+Current schematic connecting the flex sensor and the LED strip**

 I also have an LED strip connected to the breadboard.
 I was able to power both the flex sensor and the LED lights with the 5V pin of the Arduino by making a power line on the edges of the breadboard with a wire connected to one part of the power line and the 5V pin while doing the same when connecting ground.
 I need to code the lights to begin flashing when slouching was detected.
 I was able to do so with the strip.fill(A,B,C) member function.
 Strip is the class object created with certain member variables such as LED count and LED_PIN which allows us to control the LED strip.
 A dictates the color of the Neopixels, B tells where the first Neopixel should be lit up, and C tells where the last Neopixel should be lit up.
 Unlike a regular LED which would just turn on with a set color if it had power, the individual Neopixels are able to do different actions by being connected to a data pin on the Arduino which allows me to send data to the Neopixels and tell them which individual Neopixels should turn on and in what color.
 Now I need to make the lights flash instead of just showing a solid color.
 I was able to do this by adding delay(500); inside the if statement describing what to do if the analogRead value is too high.
 When the analog value is too high, the lights turn on, then the program waits 500 ms to then turn the lights off using the strip.fill function.
 This created a half second delay wherever the lights flash in certain intervals creating a flashing effect.